pypy/pypy/README.rst

 Unipycation: A Language Composition Experiment
 ==============================================

-Unipycation is an experimental composition of a Python Interpreter (PyPy http://pypy.org/) and a Prolog Interpreter (Pyrolog by Carl Friedrich Bolz https://bitbucket.org/cfbolz/pyrolog).
+Unipycation is an experimental composition of a Python interpreter (PyPy http://pypy.org/) and a Prolog interpreter (Pyrolog by Carl Friedrich Bolz https://bitbucket.org/cfbolz/pyrolog).
 The languages are composed using RPython, meaning that the entire composition is meta-traced.